 The legacy of Muhammad Ali went far beyond being merely a world-famous heavyweight boxer; he fought against injustice and equal rights.
 However, as someone who said: ‘I am the best, I said Ali welcomed some scrutiny even before I realized I was.’
 This has been especially true with respect to social problems outside the ring.

-Here are three reasons why he was just a decent boxer and three reasons
+Here are some reasons why he was just a decent boxer.

 Stats prove otherwise